Matchstic/libwidgetinfo/README.md

 This is currently only built for Xen HTML to integrate with.
 Using it in other tweaks really doesn't work right now; it'll lead to at least two instances of the daemon running, and class name clashes inside applications.
 You'll also have issues with `dpkg` trying to overwrite `libwidgetinfo.js`.

+### Layout

+Anything running inside the process hosting a `WKWebViw` is in `lib`.

+TypeScript API lives in `lib/middleware`.

+The `daemon` subfolder contains everything that runs out-of-process.

 ### Usage

 This project can be bundled by doing the following: